YoungFaithful/CapacityExpansion.jl/docs/src/csv_structure.md

 !!! note
     The currently supported technology-groups are
     - `demand`: For example the electricity demand
-    - `non_dispatchable_generation`: For generation technologies like e.g. PV, wind
+    - `non_dispatchable_generation`: For generation technologies like, e.g. PV, wind
     - `dispatchable_generation`: For generation technologies like gas
-    - `storage`: A technology that stores e.g. electricity or hydrogen
+    - `storage`: A technology that stores, e.g. electricity or hydrogen
     - `conversion`: A technology that converts from one carrier to another
     - `transmission`: For transmission technologies that have no capacity (`CAP`) per `node`, but capacities (`TRANS`)  per `line`

 !!! note
     The implementation of storage typically needs the conversion from one carrier like electricity to another carrier like hydrogen.
 The integration of a carrier technology allows more complex energy systems.
-A single storage technology like hydrogen can be connected with one technology that converts electricity to hydrogen and another technology that runs a solar powered electrolysis.
+A single storage technology like hydrogen can be connected with one technology that converts electricity to hydrogen and another technology that runs solar-powered electrolysis.

 `techs.yml` needs to have the following structure:
 - `tech_groups`: defines parent groups for techs or other tech_groups
-- `techs`: defines the technologies, the elements are used to declare the dimension `tech` We allow technologies to have parents to reduce unnecessary and mistake enabling repetitions within the `techs.yml`-file.
+- `techs`: defines the technologies, the elements are used to declare the dimension `tech` We allow technologies to have parents to reduce unnecessary and mistake, enabling repetitions within the `techs.yml`-file.
 The information of the single techs is combined with the information provided from their parent tech_groups.
 One technology can have multiple tech_groups, if the parent has a parent.
 The combined information must contain:
 - `name`: A detailed description of the technology
 - `tech_group`: a technology-group that the technology belongs to.
 Groups can be: `demand`, `generation`, `dispatchable_generation`, `non_dispatchable_generation`, `storage`, `conversion`, `transmission`
 - `plant_lifetime`: the physical expected lifetime of this technologies plant [a]